Rumex sanguineus: Distribution

 Rumex sanguineus is common in most of Europe south of about 60 degrees north, but not in Russia and rarely in the Mediterranean.
 It inhabits damp, shady places, especially in woodland.
 It is an agricultural weed that can be found in the vegetation surrounding arable fields.

 Rumex sanguineus is not native to North America with most reports of Rumex sanguineus being confused with R. conglomeratus or immature R. obtusifolius.

 Use

 The wood dock is edible.
 However, as it contains antinutritive and harmful oxalic acid and its salts (oxalates), it is slightly toxic and should not be eaten in large quantities.
 (The contents are lower than in the related and better-known sorrel.)
 It is both used as a wild vegetable and cultivated, with plants and seeds being sold commercially.
 It contains considerable amounts of vitamin C and carotene.
 The (preferably young) leaves are eaten, for example, in salads.
-However, related species such as garden sorrel and French sorrel are generally preferred for use as a vegetable.
+However, related species such as common sorrel and French sorrel are generally preferred for use as a vegetable.
 Wood dock is said to be less flavorsome and more ornamental.
 Since mainly the leaves are valued, the less conspicuous inflorescences are often removed early to stimulate more vigorous leaf growth and to prevent (possibly heavy) uncontrolled spreading.